 How to reopen closed window in chrome?
 Do you wonder if it is possible at all?
 That to reopen closed window with several tabs in chrome!
 What if you accidentally closed down the chrome window in the middle of your browsing?
 Or want to revisit a webpage you were browsing a while ahead?
+Some people are prone to opening multiple browser windows with several tabs when browsing.
+And they might accidentally hit exit button and then realise they want to look over that particular information.

-In chrome browser, reopening a closed tab is no big deal.
+If you are in the same situation, then no need to panic.
+Google Chrome remembers all your browsing history.
+So in chrome browser, reopening a closed tab is no big deal.
 You have to simply right-click on the tab bar and from the context menu, choose the 'Reopen closed tab' option.
 Boom!
 The recently closed tab will be opened again.

 Otherwise you can use the hot key 'Ctrl+Shift+T' for the doing it in windows or 'Cmd+Shift+T' if you are Mac user.